Updated October 2017

-For example, a 70% discount school district applies for E-rate Program funding for special construction charges associated with self-provisioned fiber that costs $100,000.
-The state provides funding for 10% of the special construction costs.
-The E-rate Program will match that state funding, effectively adding 10% to the school's current E-rate Program discount.
+For example, a school district with a 70 percent discount rate applies for E-rate discounts for special construction charges associated with a self-provisioned network that costs $100,000.
+The state provides funding for 10 percent of the special construction costs.
+The E-rate Program will match that state funding on a one-to-one dollar basis, adding 10 percent to the school's E-rate Program discount.

-Eligible State Funding
+Eligible State/Tribal Funding

 States with Eligible Funding

 - Arizona Universal Service Fund (AUSF) – On March 14, 2017, the Arizona Corporation Commission approved changes to the Arizona Universal Service Fund to provide E-rate eligible schools and libraries with access to $8 million in funds to assist with the payment of special construction charges for broadband.
 Applications to apply for these funds from the AUSF are limited to E-rate funding years 2017 and 2018.
-For additional information on this additional facet of the AUSF, visit the ACC Press Release.
+For additional information on this additional facet of the AUSF, see ACC Press Release.

-- California Broadband Infrastructure Improvement Grant (BIIG) Program.
-In June 2014, the California State Legislature allocated $26,689,000 in one-time funding to enhance broadband infrastructure for California's public schools.
+- California Broadband Infrastructure Improvement Grant (BIIG) Program – In June 2014, the California State Legislature allocated $26,689,000 in one-time funding to enhance broadband infrastructure for California's public schools.
 The legislature directed the California K-12 High Speed Network (K12HSN) to distribute network connectivity infrastructure grants and produce a report on statewide connectivity infrastructure.

 For additional information about the BIIG program, visit the K12HSN Broadband Grant website, which includes FAQs, past webinars, and fact sheets.
 The source of the funding for this program can be found by reviewing the state legislative information.

 - The Florida Digital Classrooms Program (DCP) and DCP Allocation – Section 1011.62(12)(a) of the Florida statutes established the DCP "to support school district and school efforts and strategies to improve outcomes related to student performance by integrating technology in classroom teaching and learning."
 Section 1011.62(12)(b) permits E-rate eligible schools to request state match funding for broadband special construction infrastructure projects.
 This section also requires that project plans include plans to comply with the rules of any federal programs that support the projects.

-- Idaho Broadband Infrastructure Improvement Grant (BIIG) Program – Idaho Senate bill 1034 changed the BIIG Program to allow an existing allotment of $2.7 million to be used to expand broadband Internet connectivity.
+- Idaho Broadband Infrastructure Improvement Grant (BIIG) Program – Idaho Senate Bill 1034 modified the BIIG Program to allow an existing allotment of $2.7 million to be used to expand broadband Internet connectivity.
 This allocation will assist E-rate eligible schools in paying charges related to special construction costs.

-- Massachusetts Digital Connections Partnership Schools Grant.
-The Massachusetts Information Technology and Innovation Act of 2014 allocated $38 million in bond-funded matching funds to enhance K-12 infrastructure within the state.
+- Massachusetts Digital Connections Partnership Schools Grant –The Massachusetts Information Technology and Innovation Act of 2014 allocated $38 million in bond-funded matching funds to enhance K-12 infrastructure within the state.
 In October 2014, the Massachusetts Department of Education (MA DOE) began accepting applications for the Digital Connections Partnership Schools Grant, releasing the first $5 million of the matching funds.